Naming law in Sweden: Brfxxccxxmnpcccclllmmnprxvclmnckssqlbb11116

+A

 The parents then tried to change the spelling of the name to A (also pronounced /sv/).
 Once again, the court refused to approve of the name due to a prohibition of one-letter names.
 However, the Supreme Administrative Court later ruled in 2009 that one-letter names are allowed.

 Metallica

 In 2007, Michael and Karolina Tomaro fought to have their daughter named "Metallica", after the band.
 Tax officials determined that the name was "inappropriate", but the Göteborg County Administrative Court ruled in March 2007 that there was no reason to block the name, stating that a Swedish woman already used the middle name Metallica.
 Tax officials did not agree with the decision and denied the parents a passport for their daughter, but later withdrew the objection.

 Commentary at the time noted that the name "Google" was earlier deemed acceptable in 2005, when Elias and Carol Kai named their child "Oliver Google Kai".